tiqi-group/supervisor-win/README.rst

 * Some specific features of OS Linux have been disabled and others were adapted to the Windows OS.
 * The process control (supervisorctl) works and management processes correctly, as well as control via web!

-Supervisor 4.0 will work under Python 2 version 2.7 or greater and Python 3 version 3.2 or greater.

 Documentation
 -------------